 This is a brief summary of best practices for Experience Manager and Creative Cloud integration.
 Read the rest of this document to get the detailed understanding of these.

-- For creative users, working in Photoshop, InDesign, or Illustrator: Adobe Asset Link provides the best user experience, including clean handling of the Work-in-progress on assets checked out from AEM
+- For creative users, working in Photoshop, InDesign, or Illustrator: Adobe Asset Link provides the best user experience, including clean handling of the Work-in-progress on assets checked out from Experience Manager.

-- For simplifying access to assets from desktop for any generic file format or application: use AEM desktop app
+- For simplifying access to assets from desktop for any generic file format or application: use Experience Manager desktop app.

 - Mind the volume of assets shared: If your use case is asset distribution, governance and security might be the most important aspects.
 Consider using tools built for doing that at scale, like Brand Portal.